dgcfung/blogger-2020/README.md

 Post MVP ideas:

-- Allow users to follow each other in m:m relationship
 - Allow users to LIKE/DISLIKE POSTS
 - Randomized random feed

+Low Priority Post MVP

+- Allow users to follow each other in m:m relationship
 <br>

 ***